gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT4 (Optional) - Specify policies that instruct clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material: no.

-* OPT5 (Optional) - Specify the behavior of the handler in case of failure to retrieve a public key for the specific node: no.
+* OPT5 (Optional) - Specify the behavior of the handler in case of failure to retrieve a public key for the specific node: send a 4.00 Bad Request response to a Joining Request (see {{ssec-join-req-processing}}).

-* OPT6 (Optional) - Specify possible or required payload formats for specific error cases: see {{ssec-join-req-processing}} as a 4.00 Bad Request response to a Joining Request.
+* OPT6 (Optional) - Specify possible or required payload formats for specific error cases: send a 4.00 Bad Request response to a Joining Request (see {{ssec-join-req-processing}}).

 # Document Updates # {#sec-document-updates}